dremio-hub/dremio-flight-connector/README.md

 1. Take the resulting shaded jar `dremio-flight-connector-{VERSION}-shaded.jar` file in the target folder and put it in the \dremio\jars folder in Dremio
 1. Restart Dremio

+## Configuration

+### SSL
+* ensure you have ssl set up in your `dremio.conf`.
+This plugin currently uses the same certificates as the webserver.
+* set property `-Ddremio.flight.use-ssl=true`

+### Hostname & port

+* set property `-Ddremio.flight.port=47470` to change the port.
+Defaults to `47470`
+* set property `-Ddremio.flight.host=localhost` to change the host/listening interface.
+Particularly useful if you are accessing remotely or generating ssl certs

 ## Accessing Dremio via flight in python

 The Flight endpoint is exposed on port `47470`.
-The most recent release of pyarrow (`0.14.1`) has the flight client built in.
+The most recent release of pyarrow (`0.15.0`) has the flight client built in.
 To access Dremio via Flight first install pyarrow (`conda install pyarrow -c conda-forge` or `pip install pyarrow`).
-Then:
+Then use the [dremio-client](https://github.com/rymurr/dremio_client) to access flight.
+Alternatively use:

 ```python